 Passport institutions identify a person in a leadership role who oversees the operations of the program and assists the Passport Designated Support Staff to remove barriers for successful program implementation.
-A role description is currently being developed for Campus Leaders and will be available in Summer 2022.
+A role description for the Passport Campus Leader was developed in Summer 2022 and can be found on the Washington Passport Network website.